171930433/vtk-examples/src/PythonicAPIComments.md

 ## Initializing a VTK Class

-You can initialze the properties of a wrapped VTK class by specifying keyword arguments in the constructor.
+You can initialize the properties of a wrapped VTK class by specifying keyword arguments in the constructor.

 | Example Name | Comments | Image |
 | -------------- | ---------------------- | ------- |